joshhayles/joshhayles/README.md

 _The individual dev's pain becomes the team's pain which becomes the company's pain._

-This isn't an information problem—it's an infrastructure problem:
+This isn't an information problem—it's an infrastructure problem.

+I'm Josh Hayles—creator of Knowledge as Infrastructure (KaI) _(pronounced "k-eye")_ and the KaI-Ops engineering discipline.

+As a Solutions Engineer II at Datadog, I live in the world of complex distributed systems.
+I saw how we applied incredible rigor to our production infrastructure—monitoring, automation, declarative state—while our collective *knowledge* was left scattered:

 - **Documentation Graveyards**: We bury docs under tremendous amounts of static information instead of building infrastructure around solutions.
 - **Brittle Knowledge:** Like code without tests, individual understanding is fragile and breaks under the pressure of the "information dam".